-Microsoft offers two versions of their Project software: cloud and on-premises.
+Microsoft offers two versions of its Project software: cloud and on-premises.
 Each of those versions has several pricing options and tiers.

 On-premise (desktop) versions

 There are three versions: Project Plan 1 costs $10 per user; Project Plan 3 costs $30 per user.
 Project Plan 3 costs $55 per user and it is an annual commitment.
-Only Project Plan 3 gives you access to everything that MSP has to offer, including portfolio management and enterprise resource planning.
+Only Project Plan 3 gives you access to everything that MSP offers, including portfolio management and enterprise resource planning.

-All in all, MSP is expensive however you look at it and whichever plan you choose.
+Overall, MSP is expensive, however, you look at it and whichever plan you choose.
 And the prices will get exponentially higher as you are adding more users and additional apps.

 2. System requirements

-If the price for the on-premise version was not enough, you need to keep in mind that it will work only on machines using the latest Windows versions.
+If the price for the on-premise version was not enough, you need to remember that it will work only on machines using the latest Windows versions.
 Does MS Project work on Mac?
 The on-premise version of Microsoft Project is not compatible with iOS computers.
 But the cloud feature Project Online will work on iOS.

 3. Limited integrations

 What is another reason behind the MS Project migration?
 A coherent yet monolithic environment.
 Microsoft Project works best with other Microsoft apps.
 Be it Skype or Teams.
-However, the alternative PM tools like Jira and BigPicture, integrate with MS Project and support MSP files import.
+However, the alternative PM tools, like Jira and BigPicture, integrate with MS Project and support MSP file import.

 3. Too many features

-On the other, one must remember that MS Project has been on the market since 1984 and the interface is a reflection of this tool’s long tradition.
+On the other, one must remember that MS Project has been on the market since 1984, and the interface reflects this tool’s long tradition.
 Consequently, the UI of MS Project features a sheer amount of icons, menu options, tabs, and windows, which users find overwhelming.

 5. Good for project management but not processes management

-Project management and process management are very much related but not the same things.
+Project management and process management are related but not the same.
 Processes define how you and your teams get the job done without introducing any variations in the outcome.
 Managing processes is an ongoing process that aims to optimize efficiency and consistency.
 Therefore, poorly defined processes and insufficient management can result in projects becoming chaotic and ultimately unsuccessful.

 So when you think about PM software features for process management, you likely would like to be able to, among others, visually model workflows; easily manage changes in your project; add tools your teams like and use; easily collaborate with internal and external stakeholders.
 MS Project supports some of these in its own way, but apparently, not as much as users need it.